Distributed Data Classification#

 NeMo Curator provides a module to help users run inference with pre-trained models on large volumes of text documents.
 This is achieved by chunking the datasets across multiple computing nodes, each equipped with multiple GPUs, to accelerate the classification task in a distributed manner.
 Since the classification of a single text document is independent of other documents within the dataset, we can distribute the workload across multiple nodes and GPUs to perform parallel processing.

-Domain (English and multilingual), quality, content safety, and educational content models are tasks we include as examples within our module.
+Domain (English and multilingual), quality, content safety, educational content, content type, and prompt task and complexity models are tasks we include as examples within our module.

 Here, we summarize why each is useful for training an LLM: